 All international scholars/visitors should bring the following documents with them to their visa orientation:

-• Proof of Health Insurance coverage (for J-1 Research Scholars)
+- Proof of Health Insurance coverage (for J-1 Research Scholar)

 If you have any questions about the check-in process, please contact International Services.

-International visitors to the U.S. must maintain their immigration status at all times while in the country, whether they have entered the U.S. in a short-stay business category (WB or B-1 status), as a student (F-1 or J-1 status), as a J-1 Exchange Visitor (J-1 status), or for temporary employment (TN, E-3, or H-1B status).
+International visitors to the U.S. must maintain their immigration status at all times while in the country, whether they have entered the U.S. in a short-stay business category (WB or B1 status), as a student (F-1 status), as a J-1 Exchange Visitor (J-1 status), or for temporary employment (H-1B or TN status).
 In all categories a person should maintain a valid passport at all times while in the U.S.

-Additionally, as each visa category has different requirements for maintaining immigration status while in the U.S., it is important that the international scholar/visitor to be aware for criteria that apply to their immigration status:
+Additionally, as each visa category has different requirements for maintaining immigration status while in the U.S., it important that the international scholar/visitor be aware of the criteria that applies to their individual immigration status.

-A person eligible to enter the U.S. in WB Visa Waiver status or in B-1 status may be admitted into the U.S. for a specific period of time and a specific activity.
-For a person in WB status, a U.S. Customs Officer (CBP) will stamp this date in their passport; for a person in B-1 status, the CBP Officer will stamp the date on the I-94 arrival/departure card that they issue to them when entering the U.S. To maintain immigration status in WB status a person must depart in the U.S. on or before the date specified; in B-1 status a person must either depart the U.S. by the date specified on their I-94 card or have applied to USCIS (U.S. immigration) to extend/or change their non-immigrant status before that date.
+A person eligible to enter the U.S. in WB Visa Wavier status or B-1 status may be admitted into the U.S. for a specific period of time and a specific activity.
+For a person in WB status or a B-1 status, a U.S. Customs & Border Protection (CBP) Officer will stamp the admitted until date in their passport and an electronic I-94 Arrival/Departure record will be issued.
+To maintain immigration status in WB status a person must depart the U.S. on or before the date specified; in B-1 status, a person must either depart the U.S. by the date specified on their I-94 record or have applied to USCIS (U.S. Citizenship and immigration Services) to extend/or change their nonimmgratnt status before that date.

-A person entering the U.S. in F-1 student status may be admitted to pursue a full course of study at an approved academic institution in the U.S. F-1 students are admitted for the length of their academic program and any period of post completion work authorization granted them by USCIS (U.S. immigraion).
-When entering the country, a U.S. Customs Officer (CBP) will admit the student in F-1 status for “Duration of Status” which is noted as “D/S” on the F-1 I-20 Form and the I-94 arrival/departure card.
+A person entering the U.S. in F-1 student status may be admitted to pursue a full course of study at an approved academic institution in the U.S. F-1 students are admitted for the length of their academic program and any period of post completion work authorization.
+When entering the country, a U.S. Customs and Border Protection (CBP) Officer will admit the student in F-1 status for “Duration of Status” which is noted as “D/S” on the Form I-20 and an electronic I-94 Arrival/Departure record will be issued.
 When the student completes their academic program and any period of post completion work authorization, the student is allowed a 60 day grace period to depart the U.S.